antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Somatic mutations in Neuroblastoma
 ----------------------------------

-For this the samples where sent The R2 development team has processed the WGS data, through several filtering steps the somatic mutations were determined with respect to the reference genome.
+For this the samples where sent to the Complete Genomics sequencing facility, now taken over by BGI.
+They provide a sequence as a service model.The R2 development team has processed the WGS data, through several filtering steps the somatic mutations were determined with respect to the reference genome.

   ![Figure 1: Comparing with the reference genome.](_static/images/structural_variants_reference_genome.png "Figure 1: Comparing with the reference genome.")